quasarframework/quasar/docs/src/pages/quasar-utils/other-utils.md

 }
 ```

-:::warning
+::: warning
-Debouncing or Throttling your functions using a method declaration like `myMethod: debounce(function () { // Code }, 500)` will mean `myMethod` will be shared between *all* instances of this component.
-This should be avoided.
+Throttling your functions using a method declaration like `myMethod: throttle(function () { // Code }, 500)` will mean that the throttled method will be shared between *all* rendered instances of this component, so throttling is also shared.
+This should be avoided by following the code snippet above.
 :::

 ## (Deep) Copy Objects